SICKAG/sick_line_guidance/README.md

 :white_check_mark: Answer:
 Check the baud rate of your device.
 For a brand new OLS10 this could be 250000 Baud.
-For OLS10 please check the baud rate setting by using the device panel (check operation instruction of your device).
+For OLS10 please check the baud rate setting by using the device panel (read operation manual of your device).

 ### "device or resource busy"